ReFreezed/LuaWebGen/README.md

 ## Installation/Usage

-LuaWebGen currently runs on Windows by installing [Lua for Windows](https://github.com/rjpcomputing/luaforwindows), or installing these modules:
+LuaWebGen currently runs on Windows by installing [Lua for Windows](https://github.com/rjpcomputing/luaforwindows), or by installing these modules:

 - LuaFileSystem
-- Socket
+- LuaSocket

 (The only Windows-specific feature currently used is *ROBOCOPY* for cleaning up generated output folders.
 This dependency will be removed at some point...)

 To generate a website, run this from the command line: